This article is all about Growing Microgreens.

 Chia microgreens deliver a huge amount of nutrients with very few calories.
 They are loaded with antioxidants and due to this contains many health benefits such as supporting healthy digestive function and help reduce the risks of diabetes.

-Pea Microgreens are mini veggies filled with high nutrition.
-Having a sweet and tender taste, these mini leaves are excellent to eat both raw or cooked.
+Pea microgreens are a delicious and nutritious addition to any meal.
+These mini veggies are packed with high nutrition and have a sweet and tender taste that makes them perfect for eating raw or cooked.
 They also make a great garnish or addition to any salad.

 Basil microgreens are sweeter and stronger than mature plants and can have up to 5 times more nutrients!